LindsayYoung/Python-class-intro/README.md

 ###User input

 Let's ask the user what they want.
+We do that by using a function called `raw_input()` we will pass the instructions for the user into the parenthesis.
+Our instructions are in quotes because we are passing a string.

 ```
 >>> answer = raw_input("type your name")